Robert Joseph Lutz

-- Applicant must have completed at least three years (6 semesters or 9 quarters) of undergraduate study in a biomedical engineering or bioengineering degree program by the start of the 2020 summer, i.e. be the equivalent of a rising senior.
+- Applicant should have completed at least three years (6 semesters or 9 quarters) of undergraduate study in a program of bioengineering by the start of the 2023 summer, i.e. be the equivalent of a rising senior.

 - Applicant must be a United States citizen or permanent resident attending college in the U.S.

-- Because of the structure of the program, the orientation procedures and the planned group activities, the student must be present on the Bethesda campus to participate in the entire ten-week program between June 1, 2020 and August 7, 2020.
+- Because of the structure of the program, the orientation procedures and the planned group activities, if the program is done in-person and not remote, the student must be present on the Bethesda campus to participate in the entire ten-week program between June 5, 2023 and August 11, 2023.
 Please do not apply if any other plans would preclude you from being present for the full 10 weeks.
+Time off is not allowed in the summer for personal reasons.
 It is possible for quarter term students to attend the full 10 weeks if they can get permission from their professors to take some final exams proctored at NIH.

 How to Apply to BESIP